cgruver/cgruver/_posts/2022-12-12-Quarkus-For-Architects-05.md

 `DocumentsApi.java` is the class that we'll use to interface with the Stargate Document API.

 We are going to be using Resteasy Reactive in our application.
-But the generated classes to not support that.
+But the generated classes do not support that.
 In fact, if you look at the generated classes, you'll see that all of the methods return `void`.
+So, we now have some generated code for interfacing with Stargate.
+But...
+It's not quite what we're going to need.

 Let's fix that with `sed`...
 I bet you didn't think of `sed` as a code editor...